 The mares and geldings were a different story.
 The majority of the adult horses were between two and four years of age and the BLM manager warned most were on “the wilder side of wild”.
 Both pens were given to panicking; one horse would spook, setting off the others in a swirling, stomping mass of frantic manes, tails and hooves.

 The BLM officials gave the crowd about an hour to check out the horses in the corrals before starting the bidding.
 At each pen, interested buyers would call out the number of the animal they wanted – numbered tags were secured on a rope around each horse’s neck – and the bidding would start at $125.
 There were few battles; most animals went for the base price or five to ten dollars more.

 A few animals were marked down to the bargain basement price of $25.
 The auctioneer explained that after a horse has been to three auctions without being adopted they slash the price in hopes of finding them a home.
 Today five horses – all bays– and three donkeys were offered at the bargain price.
 One of the horses and all of the donkeys were adopted.
-Unadopted horses are kept indefinitely at holding facilities in Oklahoma and Kansas.
+Unadopted horses are kept indefinitely at holding facilities in Oregon, Oklahoma and Kansas.
 Contrary to some reports, the BLM does not currently euthanize healthy animals and does not send horses to slaughter, though both tactics have been used in the past.